 Q: My property doesn’t drain to the City’s stormwater system; why should I have to pay a stormwater fee?

-Q: Will my stormwater bill come on the same bill as my sewer and water bill?
+Q: Does my stormwater bill come on the same bill as my sewer and water bill?

 Q: Why is gravel considered an impervious surface for stormwater billing of non-single family parcels?

-This is a common practice among utility providers and is supported by technical calculations as discussed further below.
-The topic of gravel was discussed extensively at the October 10, 2016 Council meeting.
-For more information, refer to the October 10, 2016 council outreach memo.
+This is a common practice among utility providers and is supported by technical calculations discussed above.
+The topic of gravel was discussed extensively at the October 10, 2016, council meeting.
+For more information, refer to the October 10, 2016, council outreach memo.